adamjakab/iHIIT/docs/devices.md

 - API 1.4 - all devices are supported
 - API 2.4 - all devices are supported
-- API 3.0 - Missing device support for:
+- API 3.0 - all devices are supported
-  - Vívoactive® 3 Mercedes-Benz® Collection (vivoactive3d)
 - API 3.1 - Development has not started
 - API 3.2 - Development has not started
 - API 3.3 - Development has not started